sunilabrahamindia/sunilabraham/publications/services-like-twitterseva-arent-the-silver-bullets.md

 ---
 layout: default
-title: "Services Like TwitterSeva Aren't The Silver Bullets They Are Made Out To Be"
+title: "Services Like TwitterSeva Aren't the Silver Bullets They Are Made Out to Be"
 description: "An article by Sunil Abraham examining the limitations of TwitterSeva as an e-governance solution, and explaining why social media-based grievance systems cannot replace robust, accountable public service platforms."
 categories: [Media articles, Publications]
 date: 2016-10-06